santu5496/caemanagement/replit.md

 ## Overview

-A Flask-based automotive marketplace web application similar to OLX, designed for buying and selling vehicles.
-The platform features a modern, mobile-first design with an intuitive customer catalog for browsing vehicles and a seller dashboard for managing listings.
-Built as an MVP with in-memory storage, the application provides comprehensive vehicle listings with image uploads, search/filter functionality, and streamlined seller authentication.
+A Flask-based automotive marketplace web application similar to OLX, designed for browsing vehicles.
+The platform features a modern, mobile-first design with an intuitive customer catalog for viewing vehicles and an admin-only dashboard for managing listings.
+Regular users can only browse and view vehicles, while administrators have exclusive access to add, edit, and manage vehicle listings with photos.
+Built as an MVP with in-memory storage, the application provides comprehensive vehicle browsing with search/filter functionality and admin authentication.

 ## User Preferences